|Jack Slevkoff's Enterprises

 We will begin accepting requests for fruit on:

 Payment can be made via PayPal (see "PayPal" info below).
 Checks and money orders received will be cashed immediately to assure and verify bank clearance.
 Early orders will be filled when the fruit has turned a golden color, usually during the first part of May depending on the weather.
 The fruit may be less tart as the season progresses.
 Requests will be filled on a first-come basis.
 The harvest season usually ends at the end of May or first part of June.
 Orders received after May 31 may be returned unless fruit is still available.

-Any requests or orders for fruit after May 21 will be returned or refunded.
+Any requests or orders for fruit after May 21 were returned or refunded.

-We had a lot more requests for fruit this year but the crop was much smaller.
+We had a lot more requests for fruit but the crop was much smaller.

 In 2012, We began picking on Monday, May 21.
 Last picking day was June 11.

 In 2011, We began picking on Monday, May 16.
 Our last picking day was Monday, June 6.
 As of June 12, We did not receive any hot weather that was 90ºor hotter.
 Our last orders went out at end of June.

 In 2010, We began picking on Monday, May 24.
 Some fruit were ripe to pick and some were still green or just starting to turn color from green to yellow.
 California did not have any hot days until the end of May.
 We normally start picking about a week after We receive some hot weather.
 Every year is different.
 This year has been much cooler than other years.
 We normally pick on a Monday so that you would have the package(s) before the weekend.
 Once We start picking, the season will last for about three to four weeks.

 We had a heat wave from May 16 to May 20

 of 103 degrees and greater on May 17.